scimusmn/html5-demos/readme.md

 # HTML5 and JavaScript Demos

 ## Description
-This page shows a few HTML5 and JavaScript features we're using on exhibit components and on the web.
-The page can be used to test compatability on various devices.
+This is a test page with a whole bunch of JavaScript, HTML5 and CSS3 on it.
+Use it to test support for these technologies on various devices.

 ## Demos
 - Touchscreen-friendly drag and drop (jQueryUI, Touch Punch library)